-If, as a result of poor performance of investments in a private equity fund or credit PE fund, the fund does not achieve total investment returns that exceed a specified investment return threshold for the life of the fund, we will be obligated to repay the amount by which incentive income that was previously distributed to us exceeds the amounts to which we are ultimately entitled.
-We have contractually agreed to guarantee the payment in certain circumstances of such "clawback" obligations for our managed investment funds that are structured as private equity funds and credit PE funds.
-If all of our existing private equity funds and credit PE funds were liquidated at their NAV as of March 31, 2014, the cumulative clawback obligation to investors in these funds would be approximately \$55.1 million (net of amounts that would be due from employees pursuant to profit sharing arrangements, and without regard to potential tax adjustments).
+If, as a result of poor performance of investments in a private equity fund, private permanent capital vehicle or credit PE fund, the fund does not achieve total investment returns that exceed a specified investment return threshold for the life of the fund, we will be obligated to repay the amount by which incentive income that was previously distributed to us exceeds the amounts to which we are ultimately entitled.
+We have contractually agreed to guarantee the payment in certain circumstances of such "clawback" obligations for our managed investment funds that are structured as private equity style funds.
+During the nine months ended September 30, 2014, we returned \$16.4 million to one of our private equity funds which is in the process of liquidation.
+If all of our existing private equity funds, private permanent capital vehicle and credit PE funds were liquidated at their NAV as of September 30, 2014, the cumulative clawback obligation to investors in these funds would be approximately \$45.1 million (net of amounts that would be due from employees pursuant to profit sharing arrangements, and without regard to potential tax adjustments).